 Under future climate change, as annual average temperatures increase, winters are expected to become milder, with less seasonal differentiation (see discussion of temperature changes in the Drought section below).
-These changes may reduce the incidence of severe snowstorms but increase the incidence of rainfall during early and late winter, with implications for snowpack and the overall ecology of West Virginia forests and other natural areas.
-The economic impacts of these changes extend to key sectors of the state's economy, including tourism, forestry and agriculture, with implications for the welfare and adaptive capacity of West Virginia communities.
+These changes may reduce the incidence of severe snowstorms but increase the incidence of rainfall during early and late winter, with implications for snowpack and the overall ecology of West Virginia forests and other natural areas.21 The economic impacts of these changes extend to key sectors of the state's economy, including tourism, forestry and agriculture, with implications for the welfare and adaptive capacity of West Virginia communities.

-&lt;sup>21 Dupigny-Giroux, L.A., E.L.
+21 Dupigny-Giroux, L.A., E.L.
 Mecray, M.D.
 Lemcke-Stampone, G.A.
 Hodgkins, E.E.
 Lentz, K.E.
 Mills, E.D.
 Lane, R. Miller, D.Y.
 Hollinger, W.D.
 Solecki, G.A.
 Wellenius, P.E.
 Sheffield, A.B.
 MacDonald, and C. Caldwell, 2018: Northeast.
 In Impacts, Risks, and Adaptation in the United States: Fourth National Climate Assessment, Volume II [Reidmiller, D.R., C.W.
 Avery, D.R.
 Easterling, K.E.
 Kunkel, K.L.M.
 Lewis, T.K.
 Maycock, and B.C.
 Stewart (eds.)].
 U.S. Global Change Research Program, Washington, DC, USA, pp. 669-742. doi: 10.7930/NCA4.2018.CH18 On the Web: https://nca2018.globalchange.gov/chapter/northeast

-Landslides and Land Subsidence
+Landslides and Land Subsidence Overview of Hazard

-The term "landslide" describes a wide variety of processes that result in the movement of slopeforming materials including rock, soil, artificial fill, or a combination of these which can have a negative impact on the surrounding infrastructure.
-The materials may move by falling, toppling, sliding, spreading, or flowing and are primarily associated with mountainous regions like West Virginia.
-Debris flows generally occur during intense rainfall on water saturated soil and can accelerate to speeds as great as 35 miles (56 km) per hour.
-Land subsidence is vertical earth movement that is a result of increased stresses in the soil mass, or loss of shallow soil support when large amounts of groundwater have been withdrawn from the sediment.
-Land subsidence primarily occurs in two types of areas: abandoned mines or karst areas underlain by carbonate rocks (limestone and dolomite).
+The term "landslide" describes a wide variety of processes that result in the movement of slopeforming materials including rock, soil, artificial fill, or a combination of these which can have a negative impact on the surrounding infrastructure.22 The materials may move by falling, toppling, sliding, spreading, or flowing and are primarily associated with mountainous regions like West Virginia.
+Debris flows generally occur during intense rainfall on water saturated soil and can accelerate to speeds as great as 35 miles (56 km) per hour.23